What is ASPM (Application Security Posture Management)?

 While ASPM can mean different things in other domains like Active State Power Management in computing or Airport Surface Performance Metric in aviation, here it specifically refers to cybersecurity ASPM, which focuses on securing applications, code, and infrastructure across hybrid and cloud environments.

 In essence, Application Security Posture Management acts as a governance and command platform that integrates with scanning, testing, and monitoring tools to deliver a holistic view of application risk.
-It consolidates findings from tools like Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Software Composition Analysis (SCA), and Infrastructure as Code scanners (laC), and helps security teams prioritize vulnerabilities based on exploitability and business impact.
+It consolidates findings from tools like Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Software Composition Analysis (SCA), and Infrastructure as Code scanners (IaC), and helps security teams prioritize vulnerabilities based on exploitability and business impact.

 Key functions of ASPM include: